Jerry-Shaw/Nervsys/README.md

     4. /path/php api.php pr_1/ctr/test_1 -d "a=a&b=b&c=c"
     5. ...

-    If we need to call external programs, make sure the "c" or "cmd" key is listing in "cfg.ini" under [CLI] section with the executable path and its possible params as the value, or ever more.
+    If we need to call external programs, make sure the "c" or "cmd" key is listing in "conf.ini" under [CLI] section with the executable path and its possible params as the value, or ever more.

     Something examples:

-    "cfg.ini"
+    "conf.ini"

     [CLI]
     mycmd = "/xxx/path/mycmd -c -d --more"